-[&]quot;Prior year taxes" refers primarily to the reversal of deferred tax liabilities to current taxes of € 37.1 million as shown in item 7.h "Deferred taxes" and therefore found capacity in the transfer to the income statement.
+"Prior year taxes" refer primarily to the reversal of deferred tax liabilities to current taxes of € 37.1 million as shown in item 7.h "Deferred taxes" and therefore found capacity in the transfer to the income statement.

-At 31 December 2013 "Prior year taxes" included € 14,958 thousand relating to the settlement of a tax dispute involving CIR International S.A..
+"Prior year taxes" of last year included € 14,958 thousand relating to the settlement of a tax dispute involving CIR International S.A..

-"Charges (income) from participating in the tax consolidation" refers to the income due by the Sorgenia Group, whose income statement was reclassified to "Income/(loss) from assets held for sale", following its participation in the Group tax consolidation.
+"Charges (income) from participating in the tax consolidation" refers to the income due by the Sorgenia Group, whose income statement was reclassified to "Income/(loss) from assets held for sale", following its participation in the CIR Group tax consolidation.